 At each farm visit, a co-author (TA) collected a bulk tank milk sample, bedding samples, and conducted a facility inspection.
 The bulk tank milk sample was collected directly from the top of the bulk tank after at least 5 minutes of agitation using a 250-mL sterile single-use vial (Blue Dippas™, Dynalon Products, England).
 Samples were kept on ice in a cooler until they could be frozen and stored at −20°C in the laboratory, before being sent to a diagnostic lab for analysis.
 The facility inspection collected information about the bulk tank, cow identification, air quality, and any outdoor exercise area.
 The on-farm observation sheet is included in Supplemental Data (XXX).
 Measurements of the housing facilities were recorded for freestalls and tiestalls where appropriate (stall sizes, pen sizes, bedding depth, stocking density, trainer use), as well as observations about bedded packs when applicable (temperature, depth, pen size, and stocking density in m2 per animal).
 Bedding depth of freestalls and tiestalls was included as a producer reported value in the questionnaire.
 Bedding depth of bedded pack facilities was measured where the pack met a cement knee wall.
 Udder hygiene scoring was completed by co-author (TA) for a minimum of 30 randomly selected cows housed in the same pens from which used bedding samples were collected.
 A four-point udder hygiene scoring system was used, where 1 = free of dirt, 2 = slightly dirty (2–10% of surface area), 3 = moderately covered with dirt (10–30% of surface area), and 4 = covered with caked on-dirt (>30% of surface area) (Schreiner and Ruegg, 2002).
 Materials were left with producers to record and collect milk samples of cows with clinical mastitis in the 30 days following the farm visit, but producer compliance in this aspect of the study was inconsistent and not included in any analyses.
 Animal use for this project was approved by the University of Vermont Institutional Animal Care and Use Committee (IACUC; protocol #PROTO202000089).

-Bulk tank milk culture and somatic cell count data
+Bulk tank milk culture and bulk tank somatic cell count measures

-An aliquot of bulk tank milk was stored at -4°C until it could be brought to the laboratory of a dairy processing plant (St. Alban’s Cooperative/Dairy Farmers of America, St. Albans, VT) within 48 hours of collection for determination of the bulk tank somatic cell count (BTSCC).
+An aliquot of bulk tank milk was stored at -4°C until it could be transported to the laboratory of a dairy processing plant (St. Alban’s Cooperative/Dairy Farmers of America, St. Albans, VT) within 48 hours of collection for determination of the bulk tank somatic cell count (BTSCC).